New South Wales Football Association: Background

 In late June 1880 a large ground of rugby players, dissatisfied with the British games rules, gathered to form a new competition that would adopt the Victorian rules.
 There was considerable opposition in the Sydney community to a Victorian Rules competition being established.
 However A. II.
 Gregory and G. A. Crisp called a meeting in Woollahra in 1880 with such a goal in mind.

 The two founding member clubs were Sydney and East Sydney, formed on August 7, 1880.
 The first season commenced in 1881.
 The body saw it necessary to make rule changes to appeal to rugby followers, in particular, was vocal on the necessity of a Push in the back rule to reduce the game's roughness and make it more appealing to rugby players.

 By 1883 there were 9 clubs in the association.
-Among the clubs that were formed were West Sydney, South Sydney, City, Our Boys, Granville, Wallsend, Merewether, Hamilton, St Ignatius and St Joseph college along with Balmain and Woollahra formed a year later.
+Among the clubs that were formed were West Sydney, South Sydney, City, Our Boys, Granville, Wallsend, Merewether, Hamilton, St Ignatius' College and St Joseph's College along with Balmain and Woollahra formed a year later.
+In 1882 the Waratah FC formalised into a new club and switched codes, and the Sydney University ANFC joined the association in 1887.

 The NSWFA began a sharp decline in interest from 1890 which Healy (2022) attributes to a combination of the departure of the president and Cricket Phillip Sheridan (trustee of what is now the Sydney Cricket Ground) and an Australian economic depression leaving the association without access to enclosed grounds.
 Poor management also impacted the long term sustainabililty of the competition.

 The Southern Rugby Football Union (SRFU) instituted a ban on rugby players from playing Australian rules which impacted playing numbers.
 By 1893 there were no clubs left to continue the competition.